pagkly/Zed/Investopedia3/What You Should Know About Original Equipment Manufacturers (OEMs).md

 Some VAR companies such as Dell, IBM, and Hewlett Packard started to accept branded parts from outside sources in their own products.
 So over time, OEM came to refer to companies that rebrand or openly use other manufacturers' products for resale.

-Most of this had to do with which company was responsible for [warranties](https://www.investopedia.com/terms/w/warranty.asp), customer support, and other services, but it also reflected a subtle shift in the manufacturing dynamics.
+Most of this had to do with which company was responsible for [[warranties]](https://www.investopedia.com/terms/w/warranty.asp), customer support, and other services, but it also reflected a subtle shift in the manufacturing dynamics.
 In one instance, Dell stopped using chips from anonymous makers and switched to Intel for the computer processors in its computers.

-Since Intel is a brand name, it brings [added value](https://www.investopedia.com/terms/v/valueadded.asp) to Dell’s computers.
+Since Intel is a brand name, it brings [[added value]](https://www.investopedia.com/terms/v/valueadded.asp) to Dell’s computers.
 Not only does Dell advertise this prominently (using the slogan "Intel Inside!"), but its marketing materials also suggest that Intel and Dell are equal partners in the processor and computer design.
 This is a contrast with Dell just telling Intel how to build the processors, as it did with its old suppliers.
 All of this makes Dell the OEM, both in the minds of companies supplying the assembled parts and in the public's mind (after all, people think of the finished hardware and software package they buy as "a Dell computer").